No. 81 Squadron RAF: Second World War

-When it arrived back at the UK, it was re-equipped with Supermarine Spitfires at RAF Turnhouse, Edinburgh, being declared operational on 1 February 1942.
+When the squadron arrived back in Britain, it was equipped with Supermarine Spitfires at RAF Turnhouse, Edinburgh, being declared operational on 1 February 1942.
 It moved to RAF Hornchurch near London in May, flying its first operation, escorting Hurricanes bombing Bruges on 1 June.
 At the end of October the Squadron moved to Gibraltar and on 8 November, 19 Spitfires moved to the newly captured airfield at Maison Blanche, Algiers.
 Following the German surrender in North Africa, it moved to Malta in preparation for the Invasion of Sicily.
 It then moved to Italy in September but was withdrawn to Egypt in November to prepare for deployment to the Far East.
 During operations in the Mediterranean, they found their most frequent opponents were Jagdgeschwader 53 who had an ace of spades motif on their aircraft.
 As the squadron commander considered that they had 'bested' their enemy, they took the motif and started applying it to their aircraft.